 If you’re asking how to see dolphins in Pula, the best answer is to take a guided tour.
 Basically, local boat operators know these waters and the dolphins better than most.
 Furthermore, they’ll have made many such excursions in the past.

 Actually, there are a wealth of options for seeing dolphins in Pula.
-Not only are there family-friendly trips, but also there are some including wine and dinner more suited to adults.
+Not only are there family-friendly trips, but also there are some including wine and dinner.
 For the most part, warmer month trips occur late in the afternoon or around sunset.
 However, when the water finally cools in late autumn and winter, activity times open up.
-In fact, during these times of the year, it’s possible to see dolphins at play at any time of the day.
+In fact, during these times of the year, it’s possible to see dolphins at any time of the day.
 What’s more, if you’re lucky, you might even catch sight of a whale too.

 It’s all very well getting up close to architectural heritage.
 However, this city is not a museum, its cultural, social and artistic life continues.
 As can be seen on and around the street known as Kandlerova.
 Admittedly, in the height of summer, this stone-paved thoroughfare becomes a main artery for visitors.
 However, this is no tourist trap.
 In fact, this area has been important to the city’s expression for arts & crafts and unique, independents for a long time.

-Very much like the people found along it, the partially shaded street ambles its way around boutique shops, galleries, bars and informal restaurants with outside seating.
+Very much like the people found along it, the partially shaded street ambles its way through the city.
+It passes boutique shops, galleries, bars and informal restaurants with outside seating.
 Furthermore, it’s wonderfully atmospheric and a real slice of the contemporary.
-For instance, with libraries, bookshops and a publishing society here, it is a hub for the city’s modern-day literature scene.
-What’s more, during usual summer months, stalls are set up behind the bell tower in St. Thomas Square selling traditionally made produce, arts & crafts.
+For instance, with libraries, bookshops and a publishing society here, it’s a hub for the city’s modern-day literature scene.
+What’s more, during usual summer months, stalls are set up behind St. Thomas Square.
+Here, you can buy traditionally made produce, arts & crafts.

 Time was when this city was known mostly for its connection to antiquity.
-However, after 2010, the city became one of the destinations in Croatia most-searched on Google.
+However, after 2010, the city became one of Croatia’s most-searched places on Google.
 Why?
-Unquestionably, the arrival of two British music festivals with a huge international reach helped it become famous to a young, new generation.
-Eventually, these two electronic music festivals succumbed to the challenges of holding events at the city’s remote Fort Punta Christo.
+Unquestionably, the arrival of two British electronic music festivals.
+With a huge international reach, they helped the city become famous to a young, new generation.
+Eventually, these festivals succumbed to the challenges of holding events at the remote Fort Punta Christo.
 Subsequently, they downsized and moved to Tisno, Dalmatia.
-But, fantastic events in Pula did not begin and end with the comings and goings of the Brits.
+But, fantastic events here did not begin and end with the comings and goings of the Brits.

-At the same time these Brit festivals were holding opening concerts at the Arena, so too were others.
-As a matter of fact, globally recognised artists from the worlds of opera, classical, rock, pop and world music have performed there.
-Alternatively, the city hosts Croatia’s oldest punk festival, a remnant of the times when it incubated exciting Pan-Yugoslavian rock music.
+At the same time Brit festivals held concerts at the Arena, so too did others.
+As a matter of fact, globally recognised artists from the worlds of opera, classical, rock, pop and world music performed here.
+Alternatively, the city hosts Croatia’s oldest punk festival.
+Actually, it’s a remnant of the times when the city incubated exciting Pan-Yugoslavian rock music.
 Additionally, Croatia’s first festival of lights, Visualia Festival, is here (more about that below).